James Watson: Avoid Boring People

-Comments on race
+Public remarks on genetics, intelligence, and race

+Genetic determinism controversies

 At a conference in 2000, Watson suggested a link between skin color and sex drive, hypothesizing that dark-skinned people have stronger libidos.
 His lecture argued that extracts of melanin—which gives skin its color—had been found to boost subjects' sex drive.
 "That's why you have Latin lovers", he said, according to people who attended the lecture.
 "You've never heard of an English lover.
 Only an English Patient."
-He has also said that stereotypes associated with racial and ethnic groups have a genetic basis: Jews being intelligent, Chinese being intelligent but not creative because of selection for conformity, and Indians being servile because of selection under caste endogamy.
+Watson also said that stereotypes associated with racial and ethnic groups have a genetic basis: Jews being intelligent, Chinese being intelligent but not creative because of selection for conformity, and Indians being servile because of selection under caste endogamy.
 Regarding intelligence differences between blacks and whites, Watson has asserted that "all our social policies are based on the fact that their (blacks) intelligence is the same as ours (whites) – whereas all the testing says not really ... people who have to deal with black employees find this not true."

-Watson has repeatedly asserted that differences in average measured IQ between blacks and whites are due to genetics.
+Watson repeatedly asserted that differences in average measured IQ between blacks and whites are due to genetics.
 In early October 2007, he was interviewed by Charlotte Hunt-Grubbe at Cold Spring Harbor Laboratory (CSHL).
-He discussed his view that Africans are less intelligent than Westerners.
-Watson said his intention was to promote science, not racism, but some UK venues canceled his appearances, and he canceled the rest of his tour.
+Watson discussed his view that Africans are less intelligent than Westerners.
+Watson said his intention was to promote science, not racism, but some UK venues canceled his appearances, and Watson canceled the rest of his tour.
 An editorial in Nature said that his remarks were "beyond the pale" but expressed a wish that the tour had not been canceled so that Watson would have had to face his critics in person, encouraging scientific discussion on the matter.
 Because of the controversy, the board of trustees at Cold Spring Harbor Laboratory suspended Watson's administrative responsibilities.
-Watson issued an apology, then retired at the age of 79 from CSHL from what the lab called "nearly 40 years of distinguished service".
+Watson issued an apology, then retired at age 79 from CSHL from what the lab called "nearly 40 years of distinguished service".
 Watson attributed his retirement to his age and to circumstances that he could never have anticipated or desired.

-In 2008, Watson was appointed chancellor emeritus of CSHL but continued to advise and guide project work at the laboratory.
-In a BBC documentary that year, Watson said he did not see himself as a racist.
+In 2008, Watson was appointed chancellor emeritus of CSHL, but continued to advise and guide project work at the laboratory.
+In a BBC documentary that year, Watson said that he did not see himself as a racist.
 In January 2019, following the broadcast of a television documentary made the previous year in which he repeated his views about race and genetics, CSHL revoked honorary titles that it had awarded to Watson and cut all remaining ties with him.
 Watson did not respond to the developments.